sinarazi/Machine-Learning/README.md

 ## Hebbian
 Hebbian theory is a neuroscientific theory claiming that an increase in synaptic efficacy arises from a presynaptic cell's repeated and persistent stimulation of a postsynaptic cell.
 It is an attempt to explain synaptic plasticity, the adaptation of brain neurons during the learning process.

+## Perceptron
+A perceptron is a simple model of a biological neuron in an artificial neural network.
+Perceptron is also the name of an early algorithm for supervised learning of binary classifiers.